cincuranet/blog/_posts/2013-06-29-233335-event-when-threadpool-finishes-processing-an-item.md

 category: none
 layout: post
 ---
-Yesterday I was doing my <a href="http://www.x2develop.com/">parallel-threading-async-locking course</a> and at one time we discussed (unplanned) <a href="http://en.wikipedia.org/wiki/Thread-local_storage">Thread Local Storage (TLS)</a> with one participant.
-To make a long story short they needed to know when processing of some item in <a href="http://msdn.microsoft.com/en-us/library/System.Threading.ThreadPool.aspx">`ThreadPool`</a> completed.
+Yesterday I was doing my [parallel-threading-async-locking course][1] and at one time we discussed (unplanned) [Thread Local Storage (TLS)][2] with one participant.
+To make a long story short they needed to know when processing of some item in [`ThreadPool`][3] completed.
 The default implementation of `ThreadPool` doesn't have such event, but luckily we can create such one.
 I sketched this in under five minutes and I think it might be worth for others.

 <!-- excerpt -->

 It's just a proof of concept.
 But you can change it for you specific usage.
-If you dive deep (enough) you'll more or less end up with <a href="http://msdn.microsoft.com/en-us/library/system.threading.tasks.task.aspx">`Task`</a> object. :)
+If you dive deep (enough) you'll more or less end up with [`Task`][4] object. :)

 <pre class="brush:csharp">
 class MyThreadPool